List of Parasyte characters: Parasites

 A pastor, and the leader of the parasites in South Korea.

 Names in Tokyopop publication

-In the Tokyopop publication the main character's name was Shin and his hand was called "Lefty", as the image had been flipped to read left to right.
-Satomi Murano is Sara.
-Jaw, Uda's Parasite, is referred to as Jaws, in reference to the film Jaws by Steven Spielberg.
-Reiko is known as Tamara Rockford in the Tokyopop version.
-Gotō's name was written without a macron.
+In the Tokyopop publication, the Parasites were spelled as "Parasytes".
+Shinichi Izumi was renamed Shin and his hand was called "Lefty", as the image had been flipped to read left to right.
+Satomi Murano was renamed Sara.
+Jaw, Mamoru Uda's Parasite, was referred to as Jaws, in reference to the film Jaws by Steven Spielberg.
+Reiko Tamura was renamed Tamara Rockford.